 Bare hills, cold silver on a sky of slate …

 Within this dense, romantic poem, Elinor delves into her internal battle with her upbringing.
 She cloaks these insurgent perspectives by utilizing rich, pastoral details that are oftentimes seen in more traditional works.
 In this way, Elinor Wylie was a part of a vanguard of women poets, creating a path for feminist literature.

 Elinor Wylie’s legacy

 American poet Louis Untermeyer once described Elinor’s writing as “a passion frozen at its source.”
-Elinor’s literary force transcends the marital scandals that once marked her reputation.
+Her literary force transcends the marital scandals that once marked her reputation.
 She was as subtle as she was bold.
-Her ability to blend more modern themes within a traditionalist writing style contributed to the developing aesthetic of modernism.
+Her ability to blend contemporary themes with a traditionalist writing style contributed to the developing aesthetic of modernism.

-. . . . .
+. . . . . . . . .